markNZed/TaskFlow/infra/docker/README.md

-The following is for development where the RxJS Processor and React Processor directories are mounted in the Docker container.
+The following is for development where the Nodes run in a Docker container.

 * `git clone https://github.com/markNZed/taskflow.git`
-* `cd taskflow/infra/docker`
+* `cd TaskFlow/infra/docker`
 * Add your OPENAI_API_KEY to docker-compose.yml file or set that environment variable or leave it empty (T@skFlow will then use a "dummy" API)
 * `docker-compose build`
 * `docker network create taskflow`